-Montessori Community School is home to students, ages 18 months to 14 years.
-Our campus is set on 14 acres of natural landscape that lends itself to a Montessori environment.
-Located on the border between Durham and Chapel Hill, we offer children in toddler to middle school wonderful indoor and outdoor spaces where they can work, play, discover, and learn.
+Our campus is set on 13 acres of natural landscape that lends itself to a Montessori environment.
+We offer children in toddler through adolescent wonderful indoor and outdoor spaces where they can work, play, discover, and learn.

-Our outdoor wetland habitats improve water quality using green principles, nurture biodiversity (introducing novel and sustainable flora and fauna to the MCS campus), and address community concerns for storm water run-off by increasing our capacity to retain rainwater on site.
+Our wetland habitats improve water quality using green principles and nurture biodiversity (introducing novel and sustainable flora and fauna).
 The wetland areas provide students with accessible living laboratories for the study of ecology, biology, chemistry, and other related sciences.

 At the center of campus is the beautiful fine arts building, The Spark Center, for our music, art, and ceramics programs.

 We are a vibrant Montessori community where together, through our dynamic and relevant curriculum, we guide students toward self-discovery and the realization of their unique contributions to the world.